• Skip to primary navigation

 (Recipe originally published December 18, 2014, but pictures and post text have since been updated)

-Hand holding jar of Almond joy chia seed pudding
+Hand holding jar of Almond joy chia seed pudding with a spoon in it.

 Plus, babies love this stuff!
-I make it for my little bean all the time, toning down the sweetness a bit, but otherwise the same.
-It’s excellent for baby led weaning and teaching baby to use a spoon!
-As long as you get the right spoon and don’t put too much maple syrup in, its completely baby friendly.
-Mine wasn’t crazy about the chocolate (surprisingly) but loved the almond/coconut layer.
+I make it for my little bean all the time.
+I tone down the sweetness a bit, but otherwise the same.
+It’s excellent for baby-led weaning and teaching babies to use a spoon!

 This recipe is a fun change of pace from other chia seed pudding recipes since it’s got layers!
 The layers aren’t just there for fun, they add a flavor contrast that you just don’t get if you mix the two pudding types together.